 When you’re ready, start publishing posts.
 Publicize your Patreon page so that your fans can show their support.

 Don’t forget to post regularly.
-Keep your page fresh to avoid letting it become stale.
+Keep your page fresh to keep interest in your content alive.
 Post text, images, videos and even live streams on your Patreon page to regularly engage your audience.
 Give them a reason to keep coming back.

 How Can You Make Money as a Creator on Patreon?